stevapple/swift-tencent-scf-runtime/README.md

 * Additional documentation and best practices
 * Additional examples

+By August 2020, SCF Custom Runtime is also at an early stage.
+You may encounter some problems triggered by the SCF Runtime Engine itself, or the API changes and deprecations.
+You are welcome to open issues actively on those problems.

 ## Getting started

 If you have used [Swift AWS Lambda Runtime](https://github.com/swift-server/swift-aws-lambda-runtime), you may find most of the APIs familiar.
 If you have never used Tencent SCF, AWS Lambda or Docker before, check out this [getting started guide](https://fabianfett.de/getting-started-with-swift-aws-lambda-runtime) which helps you with every step from zero to a running cloud function.